 To tackle flying pests, try sticky traps.
 Covered in a sticky substance, these strips draw flying pests with a strong scent and trap them there.
 They can be an eye-sore but are well worth it for the benefits they provide.

 How to Use Pesticides & Insecticides for Fiddle Leaf Figs

 Pesticide application will depend on the product you are using.
 Most are diluted in water and placed in a misting bottle, sprayed directly onto the leaves.
 Once suffocated, the pests can be wiped off the leaves and discarded.

 When applying, add your chosen pesticide to every leaf, carefully covering the top and underside.
 Even if you don’t see them, the small pests are easy to miss and can hide out in unexpected places.
 Wash your hands immediately after use and clean any tools you used for pruning at the same time.

 Managing Pests & Diseases

 To avoid dealing with severe pest and disease problems, practice prevention methods.
 Fiddle Leaf Figs come with their own pest and disease management systems that work best when the plant is healthy and thriving.

 Keep up your watering routine, ensure the plants have enough light, and keep the temperature and humidity stable.
 Monitor your tree for signs of stress and resolve any problems as soon as possible.
 It’s also worth fertilizing your fiddle leaf figs in spring and summer to help boost growth and vitality.

 Pests and diseases are most common in warm and humid environments with little airflow.
-If there is plenty of moisture around your plants, make sure there is enough space on all sides.
-This will prevent the build-up of moisture in cramped areas that can cause disease.
+If there is plenty of moisture around your plants, ensure enough space on all sides.
+This will prevent moisture build-up in cramped areas that can cause disease.
 It’s also prudent to remove any excess dust build-up on your fiddle leaf fig’s leaves each month.